Types of Web Application Testing

 Regression testing makes sure that the application still works after there have been changes to the code, updates, or other improvements.
 This is an essential step as it is responsible for the overall stability and functionality of the existing application features.

-Cross-compatibility testing ensures your web application’s basic features are available to users across different browsers, devices and assistive tools.
+Cross-compatibility testing ensures your web application’s basic features are available to users across browsers, devices and assistive tools.
 This encompasses not only the different operating systems but also different versions of the systems.

+Not all operating systems, browsers and devices are built alike.
+This is what can cause a lack of uniformity for web application behaviors in different test environments, and why it’s important to test for cross-compatibility.
 From API connectivity to the navigation between pages, these things can easily be altered based on where your users are coming from.
 Older versions of browsers, OSs and mobile devices don’t disappear for a reason – users are still using them.
-One such example of how applications can be affected by cross-compatibility is the retirement of Internet Explorer and migration to Microsoft Edge
+One such example of how applications can be affected by cross-compatibility is the retirement of Internet Explorer and migration to Microsoft Edge.

 Yet, don’t be alarmed by every browser bug you see.
 Sometimes the faults belong to the vendors themselves.
 Simply file a browser bug and the team behind the scenes will get it fixed in no time.
 Other times, when an issue’s root cause is from your side, find “HTML Debugging”, “CSS Debugging” or “Troubleshoot JavaScript”.
 They’ll come in handy with various ways of resolving commonly-seen browser issues.